mlaursen/react-md/README.md

 * Eventually add Floating button transitions/morphing abilities.
 Ex: Speed Dial, Morph into toolbar/material/paper
 * Eventually add a way to use chips in text fields
 * Eventually update for dark themes

-> I will probably remove all references to valueLink to simplify some of the components.